Port Security Management Market

 -

-October 2023: The security division of OSI Systems, Inc., was awarded a ten-year contract to supply an integrated screening system at ports and borders in Uruguay.
-As per the contract, OSI Systems will deploy and integrate the EAGLE T60 high-energy system and trailer-mounted vehicle inspection systems and perform security screening and remote image analysis.
+In October 2022, the security division of OSI Systems secured a ten-year contract to deliver an integrated screening system at ports and borders.
+The agreement includes deployment of EAGLE T60 high-energy systems, trailer-mounted vehicle inspection units, and advanced remote image analysis capabilities.

 -